Interviewing is hard.

 With these details, you can spark deeper discussions and stand out by asking better questions during the call.
 This positions you as someone who’s proactive and cares.

 Once you’ve taken these steps, it’s time to practice answering the tough questions you might get.

-How to craft perfect answers to tough interview questions
+How to craft the perfect answers to tough interview questions

 Hiring managers love tough interview questions: